-States have made substantial progress in clearing the air and reducing air pollution, significant challenges to the environment and human health remain.
-For example, among the current and continuing threats to the environment in the United States are the following: trash that fouls our beaches, hazardous wastes (including radioactive wastes) leaching from disposal sites, continuing episodes of air pollution in some areas, exposures to toxic chemicals, and destruction of the land through deforestation.
+The requirements of a growing world population need to be balanced against the demands for environmental preservation.
+Although developed countries such as the United States have made substantial progress in clearing the air and reducing air pollution, significant challenges to the environment and human health remain.
+For example, among the current and persistent threats to the environment in the United States are the following: trash that fouls our beaches, hazardous wastes (including radioactive wastes) leaching from disposal sites, continuing episodes of air pollution, exposures to toxic chemicals, destruction of the land through deforestation, and global warming.

 The hallmarks of environmental degradation are not difficult to find: Warning signs posted on beaches advise bathers not to enter ocean water that is unsafe because of sewage contamination.
 In some areas of the United States, drinking water is threatened by toxic chemicals that are leaching from disposal sites.
-Factories in some areas continue to belch thick, black smoke.
+Too many factories continue to belch thick, black smoke or emit unseen pollutants.
 Avoidance of air pollution, which at best insults our aesthetic senses and at worst endangers our health, is often impossible.
 Society's appetite for lumber and new housing to satisfy the burgeoning population has resulted in clear-cutting of forests and destruction of wildlife habitats in order to accommodate new habitations for humans.
+Continued use of fossil fuels contributes to poor air quality and climate change.